pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 If the `stateChangeUsesBody` is not specified, or is set to true, then the provider state description will be sent as JSON in the body of the request.
 If it is set to false, it will passed as a query parameter.

+## Filtering the interactions that are verified

+You can filter the interactions that are run using two project properties: `pact.filter.consumers` and `pact.filter.interactions`.
+Adding `-Ppact.filter.consumers=consumer1,consumer2` to the command line will only run the pact files for those consumers (consumer1 and consumer2).
+Adding `-Ppact.filter.interactions=a request for payment.*` will only run those interactions whose descriptions start with 'a request for payment'.